JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-Rounding-Third.md

 genres:
 - Play
 - Comedy
-Description: "*Rounding Third* is a comical journey of two Little League coaches through an entire season, from their first tentative meeting to the climactic championship game."
+description: "*Rounding Third* is a comical journey of two Little League coaches through an entire season, from their first tentative meeting to the climactic championship game."
 ---
 *Rounding Third* is a comical journey of two Little League coaches through an entire season, from their first tentative meeting to the climactic championship game.
 A stand-in for the team, the coaches speak directly to the audience about competition, character, punctuality, and the importance of wearing the right equipment.
 Don is the tough, blue-collar, win-at-all-costs veteran coach whose son is the star pitcher.
 Michael, a corporate executive and newcomer to both the town and baseball, agrees to be Don's assistant in order to have a special activity with his son, who's never played baseball before.